 By 2050, it’s estimated that over

 Nerve damage from diabetes can’t be reversed.
 This is because the body can’t naturally repair nerve tissues that have been damaged.

 However, researchers are investigating methods to treat nerve damage caused by diabetes.

 While you can’t reverse the damage from neuropathy, there are ways to help manage the condition, including:

 - regularly checking your feet to make sure they are free of injury, wounds, or infection

-Controlling your blood glucose is important because it can help prevent additional damage to your nerves.
-You can better control your blood glucose through the following methods:
+Managing your blood glucose is important because it can help prevent additional damage to your nerves.
+You can better manage your blood glucose through the following methods: